-A local transaction is defined as a transaction that is managed internally by a resource manager, such as the Artix J2EE Connector.
+Overview A local transaction is defined as a transaction that is managed internally by a resource manager, such as the Artix J2EE Connector.
 An external transaction manager is not involved in the coordination of such transactions.

-The Artix J2EE Connector supports local transactions as specified by the J2EE Connector Architecture (J2CA) LocalTransaction interface.
+The Artix J2EE Connector Supports local transactions as specified by the J2EE Connector Architecture (J2CA) LocalTransaction interface.
 It supports the begin(), commit() and rollback() transaction demarcation methods.
 When the Artix J2EE Connector is used in the context of a local transaction, it propagates a transaction with every invocation.
 This section discusses how the Artix J2EE Connector's local transaction support works, using the J2EE local transaction demo as an example.

-How local transaction support works

-The Artix J2EE Connector's local transaction support is based on the local transaction contract defined in the J2CA specification.
+How local transaction support works The Artix J2EE Connector's local transaction support is based on the local transaction contract defined in the J2CA specification.
 For more information on this contract, see the J2CA specification on Sun Microsystems' website (http://java.sun.com/j2ee/connector/download.html).
 The runtime use of the local transaction contract is at the discretion of the J2EE application server and is transparent to the J2EE application.

-Local transaction demo

-Artix includes a simple demo that shows the Artix J2EE Connector participating in a local transaction.
-It is located in the following directory of your Artix installation:
+Local transaction demo Artix includes a simple demo that shows the Artix J2EE Connector participating in a local transaction.
+It is located in the following directory of your Artix installation: ArtixInstallDir/cxx_java/samples/j2ee/local_transactions To run the demotion follow the instructions in the README $+++$ file located in the

-InstallDir/artix/Version/demos/j2ee/local transactions

-To run the demo, follow the instructions in the $\tt README.txt$ file located in the demo directory.
+To run the demo, follow the instructions in the ${\tt README.txt}$ file located in the demo directory.